jacopofar/RDRPOSTagger-python-3/Models/UniPOS/Readme.md

 ####Pre-trained Universal POS tagging models for 40 languages

-The models are trained using the training data from <a href="http://universaldependencies.org/" target="_blank">the Universal Dependencies (UD) project</a> (version 1.3).
+The models are learned using the training data from <a href="http://universaldependencies.org/" target="_blank">the Universal Dependencies (UD) project</a> (version 1.3).
 The tagging accuracies on the UD v1.3 test sets are as follows:

 UD_Ancient_Greek : 91.5686507465